-To short sell a stock, you borrow shares of the stock from somebody else, sell the stock, and hope the price falls so you can buy it back at a lower price and give the shares back to the person you borrowed them from.
+To short-sell a stock, you borrow shares from somebody else, sell the stock, and hope the price falls so you can buy it back at a lower price and give the shares back to the person you borrowed them from.

 Now let’s say that XYZ Company’s stock goes up to $70 per share instead of falling.
-You buy 100 shares at $70 to give back to your broker, and you’ve lost $2000 on the trade.
+You buy 100 shares at $70 to give back to your broker and lose $2000 on the trade.